bradj00/better-erc20-watcher/README.md

 -openAI to prototype scaffold faster

--Moralis API for blockchain data
+-Third Party External APIs for blockchain and market data

 -React webUI frontend for better visualization and management